Lionel Palairet: Leading amateur batsman

 Over the following seasons, Palairet moved to "the front rank of amateur batsmen," according to W. G. Grace.
-He played for Arthur Shrewsbury's England XI against Australia in 1893, and scored 71 runs as the English side won by an innings and 153 runs.
-(Note: "Arthur Shrewsbury's England XI" was not a representative national side.)
+He played for Arthur Shrewsbury's England XI against Australia in 1893, and scored 71 runs as the English team won by an innings and 153 runs.
+(Note: "Arthur Shrewsbury's England XI" was not a representative national team.)
 He scored five half-centuries for Somerset that summer, and his batting average of 28.94 in the County Championship was bettered only by Hewett among his teammates.
 The next year, Palairet made a big score against his former university.
 Facing a team that included his brother, Richard Palairet, and was captained by Fry, he made 181 runs in Somerset's second innings, the highest first-class score of his career to that point.
 He also scored a century against Nottinghamshire, making 119 runs before being out leg before wicket to his old trainer Attewell.
 He fell just short of 1,000 first-class runs in 1894; though two half-centuries scored against the touring South Africans in matches not considered first-class would have taken him over the milestone.